microsoft/pxt-microbit/docs/device/data-analysis/remote.md

 })
 ```

-This way, messages from each sending station are recorded as unique values by the receiving program.
+This way messages from each sending station are recorded as unique values by the receiving program.

 ### ~hint